GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Methodology

 \subsection{\gradiend\ for Debiasing}

-\rev{While \gradiend\ is defined for orthogonal class pairs of any feature, we restrict the following proof of concept to the bias types gender, race, and religion.
-Gender is treated binary in this study ($d=2$; $C_1=Female$ and $C_2=Male$), while race ($C_1=Asian$, $C_2=Black$, and $C_3=White$) and religion ($C_1=Christian$, $C_2=Jewish$, and $C_3=Muslim$) are considered with $d=3$ classes.}
+While \gradiend\ is defined for orthogonal class pairs of any feature, we restrict the following proof of concept to the bias types gender, race, and religion.
+Gender is treated binary in this study ($d=2$; $C_1=Female$ and $C_2=Male$), while race ($C_1=Asian$, $C_2=Black$, and $C_3=White$) and religion ($C_1=Christian$, $C_2=Jewish$, and $C_3=Muslim$) are considered with $d=3$ classes.

-\rev{ In this setup, \ref{item:hyp1} suggests that the factual and counterfactual masking tasks guide the encoder to produce a \rev{feature}-related scalar $h$, representing the orthogonal axis between two chosen classes $A$ and $B$. } \ref{item:hyp3} asserts that $dec(h)$ can adjust the model's bias \rev{along this orthogonal axis}, e.g., by choosing a specific \emph{feature factor} $h$ and \emph{learning rate} $\alpha$ to update the model parameters as follows:
+In this setup, \rev{hypothesis \ref{item:hyp1}} suggests that the factual and counterfactual masking tasks guide the encoder to produce a feature-related scalar $h$, representing the orthogonal axis between two chosen classes $A$ and $B$. \rev{Hypothesis \ref{item:hyp3}} asserts that $dec(h)$ can adjust the model's bias along this orthogonal axis, e.g., by choosing a specific \emph{feature factor} $h$ and \emph{learning rate} $\alpha$ to update the model parameters as follows:

-Experiments show that \rev{feature}-related inputs are mostly mapped to values close to $-1$ and $+1$, corresponding to \rev{the classes $A$ and $B$} or vice versa.
-WLOG, we assume \rev{$A$ and $B$ are ordered lexicographically and that positive values of $h$ represent $A$ while negative values represent $B$.
-This post-hoc standardization enables consistent definitions and visualizations across experiments.}
+Experiments show that feature-related inputs are mostly mapped to values close to $-1$ and $+1$, corresponding to the classes $A$ and $B$ or vice versa.
+WLOG, we assume $A$ and $B$ are ordered lexicographically and that positive values of $h$ represent $A$ while negative values represent $B$.
+This post-hoc standardization enables consistent definitions and visualizations across experiments.